Edmund of Langley, 1st Duke of York: Military career

 Edmund took part in several military expeditions to France in the 1370s.
 In 1369, he brought a retinue of 400 men-at-arms and 400 archers to serve with John Hastings, 2nd Earl of Pembroke, on campaigns in Brittany and Angoulême.
 The following year, he first joined Pembroke again on an expedition to relieve the fortress of Belle Perche and then accompanied his eldest brother Edward, the Black Prince, on a campaign that resulted in the siege and sack of Limoges.
 In 1375, he sailed with the Earl of March to relieve Brest, but after some initial success, a truce was declared.

 In the 1370s, English envoys entered into an alliance with Ferdinand I of Portugal, where Portugal promised to attack Castile with the Lancastrian army.
 As a consequence of the Caroline War in France, John of Gaunt was forced to postpone the invasion of Castile.
 In 1381, Edmund finally led an abortive expedition to press John's claim to Castile, joining with King Ferdinand in attacking Castile as part of the Fernandine Wars.
 After months of indecisiveness, a peace was again declared between Castile and Portugal, and Edmund had to lead his malcontented troops home.

 Edmund was appointed Constable of Dover Castle and Warden of the Cinque Ports on 12 June 1376 and held office until 1381.
 On 6 August 1385, he was elevated to Duke of York.
 Edmund acted as Keeper of the Realm in 1394/95 when his nephew, King Richard II of England, campaigned in Ireland and presided over Parliament in 1395.
 He was also keeper of the realm in 1396 during the king's brief visit to France to collect his child-bride Isabella of Valois.
 The duke was left as Custodian of the Realm in the summer of 1399 when Richard II departed for another extended campaign in Ireland.
 In late June of that year, the exiled Henry Bolingbroke landed at Bridlington in Yorkshire.
-He raised an army to resist Bolingbroke, then decided instead to join him, for which he was well rewarded.
+Edmund raised an army to resist Bolingbroke, then decided instead to join him, for which he was well rewarded.
 He thereafter remained loyal to the new Lancastrian regime as Bolingbroke overthrew Richard II to become King Henry IV.